Octanas/Reactive-Wall-Following-Robot/README.md

 rosrun wall_following_robot follow_wall.py
 ```

-The script receives scan information from the robot through the `/scan` topic and sends movement instructions through the `/cmd_vel` topic.
+The script receives sensor information from the robot through the `/scan` topic and sends movement instructions through the `/cmd_vel` topic.
 You can see the messages sent, using the `rostopic echo` command:

 ```
 rostopic echo /scan